ROADWAY - AI Powered Travel Planning App

 Prototyping

-Problem & Solution
+Problem and Solution

-The gap I found: AI chat planners expect users to already know what to ask.
 Traditional apps offer structure but zero inspiration.
 Users end up stuck before they even start planning.

 Research & Insight

-Three clear patterns emerged:
+3 clear patterns emerged:

-Chat-based planning is exhausting.
-Users repeat themselves across messages, then copy everything into a separate doc just to have a readable plan.
+• Chat-based planning is exhausting: users repeat themselves across messages, then copy everything into a separate doc just to have a readable plan.

-Concrete examples unlock imagination.
-Seeing a real route or themed itinerary helps users picture themselves traveling - inspiration has to come before personalization, not after.
+• Concrete examples unlock imagination: seeing a real route or themed itinerary helps users picture themselves traveling; inspiration has to come before personalization, not after.

 Personas & Design Implications

-Alex, 25 - Solo traveler.
-Travels often but short trips.
+• Alex, 25 - Solo traveler: travels often but short trips.
 Hates starting from scratch.
 Needs curated ideas he can customize fast.

 Results